 There are two famous pieces of original artwork in the Rotunda.
 Perry's Victory, painted by William Powell of Cincinnati, commemorates the Battle of Lake Erie.
 The painting depicts America's effort commanded by Commodore Oliver Perry to reclaim control of Lake Erie from the British during the War of 1812.
 This victory ensured America's westward expansion.

-Also situated in the Rotunda is the Lincoln and Soldiers’ Monument , sculpted by Thomas D. Jones of Cincinnati, consists of a white Carara marble bust of Abraham Lincoln and a marble relief of the Confederate Army's surrender at Vicksburg.
-The bust is one of only five statues that Lincoln sat for during his lifetime, and is considered a good likeness.
+Also situated in the Rotunda, the Lincoln-Vicksburg Memorial, sculpted by Thomas D. Jones of Cincinnati, consists of a white Carara marble bust of Abraham Lincoln and a marble relief of the Confederate Army's surrender at Vicksburg.
+The bust is the only portrait statue that Lincoln sat for during his lifetime, and is considered a good likeness.
 When asked by the artist what he thought of the work, Lincoln replied, "I think it looks very much like the critter."

 Just outside of the Rotunda hangs another original piece of art.
 The Signing of the Treaty of Greeneville, by Howard Chandler Christy, depicts the negotiations between representatives of the U.S. government and Native Americans that led to the eventual United States control of the Northwest Territories.
 This painting was completed in 1945 and hangs above the east stairs.